tomlamphier/argon/content/docs/forms/teki-nidan.md

 1. Look R, L foot cross in front, bring fists up close to your body, fists together at shoulder level about 3 inches apart, elbows out (emphasized as a double strike).
-High blocking step out R, inside block R with L open hand at your R forearm.
+Bring forearms together while standing on left leg, cross right leg over front in iron wall stance.
+Step out right with double fist to the side.
 Note: top of R fist faces out.
 Also, your fists travel on a level (not going up, then down).

 2. Step in front L, low (groin) side hammer fist R to inside (bottom